scottchen98/Comm-Markdown-Test/README.md

 We used MkDocs' admonitions to highlight any information we wanted to stand out to the reader.

 <figure>
-  <figcaption>Specifies actions that may cause an error or will cause the application to crash.</figcaption>
+  <figcaption>Specifies actions that may cause an error.</figcaption>
   <img
-  src="docs/pages/images/admonitions/danger.png"
+  src="docs/images/warning.png"
   alt="The danger admonition.">
 </figure>